-After consideration of toll rate recommendations from the Agency's traffic consultant and the potential effects of traffic diversion, toll rates were approved by the Agency's Board of Directors for implementation effective July 1, 2016.
-The new toll rates are projected to result in a 4.1% increase in transactional toll revenue and reflect increases of 2% for FasTrak® toll rates and maintenance of the \$1.00 increment above the FasTrak® rates for non-FasTrak transactions.
+After consideration of toll rate recommendations from the Agency's traffic consultant and the potential effects of traffic diversion, toll rates were approved by the Agency's board of directors for implementation effective July 1, 2017.
+The new toll rates are projected to result in a 5.5% increase in transactional toll revenue and reflect increases of 2.0% for non-FasTrak® toll rates and maintenance of the \$1.00 increment for non-FasTrak transactions above the FasTrak® rates.